doctea/usb_midi_clocker/README.md

 - see `include/Config.h` for lots of switches to enable/disable features, set pin assignments, and the like
 - see also `include/ConfigMidi.h` for a few more switches
 - `src/midi_mapper_matrix_manager.cpp` is where a lot of midi device input/output mappings are initialised and defaults assigned, so you may need to tweak stuff here to match your hardware
+- `src/behaviour_manager.cpp` is where devices are set up and configured, so this may need tweaking to match your hardware too
 - `src/menu.cpp` is where the display and menu system are initialised and menu items configured, so you may need to tweak stuff here too

 ### TODO/Future